 Intelligent DesignLife Exists Only Because of Embedded Intelligence

-This site presents concepts based on an electro/mechanical, process control engineering background that amplify and add to existing Intelligent Design (ID) arguments.
+This site presents concepts based on an electro/mechanical, process control engineering background that amplifies and adds to existing Intelligent Design (ID) arguments.
 A “top-down, bottom-up” analysis is expounded here compared to a “top-down” approach that dominates current thinking about the origins of life (see figure)1.
 Top-down arguments such as “where does the information come from,” and “irreducible complexity” are valid and compelling.
 However, there is no means of falsifying these arguments.
-Focusing on the “bottom-up” portion of the top-down, bottom-up argument, challenges the ability of natural causes to create life even if all of the information and complexity is in place.
-Analysis of the work required to assemble, set initial conditions, and start the process of life or any machine reveals that it is work beyond the capability of natural causes.
+Focusing on the “bottom-up” portion of the top-down, bottom-up argument, challenges the ability of natural causes to create life even if all of the information and complexity are in place.
+Analysis of the work required to assemble, set initial conditions and start the process of life or any machine reveals that it is work beyond the capability of natural causes.
 One could falsify natural causes starting the life process if it was true.

 The engineering experience of creating machines makes one keenly aware of the difficulties of starting processes and making them function successfully.
 Creating and starting a machine is a far more significant challenge than creating a static entity.
 A mind experiment illustrates this problem.
 Imagine that Richard Dawkins is right, the “blind watchmaker” successfully creates a watch.
 Let’s say the watchmaker makes trillions of watches and they are put in every place on earth such that the watches are exposed to every possible environment and natural events that earth has to offer.
 Then ask these questions: “would any of these watches end up keeping time?
 What conceivable natural events could wind a watch and set the time?
 “Assuming that it did happen, could this process repeat each time the watch wound down?”